vineetdcunha/Machine_Learning/README.md

 Data_Analysis_Predictive_Modeling_Census_data - Data Analysis and Predictive Modeling on Census data.
 Scikit-learn to build classifiers usinng Naive Bayes (Gaussian), decision tree (using "gini" as selection criteria), and linear discriminant analysis (LDA)

 Classification_using_scikit-learn - Classification using scikit-learn.
 Various classifiers provided as part of the scikit-learn (sklearn) machine learning module, as well as with some of its preprocessing and model evaluation capabilities

+Multiple_linear_regression - Experiment with multiple linear regression models to make predictions with numerical data.
+Exploring more systematic methods for feature selection and for optimizing model parameters (model selection).